qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/processing-recommendations.rst

 The current workflow is as follows:

 #.
 Removal of adapter sequence and quality control: `Atropos <https://github.com/jdidion/atropos/>`_
 #.
-Host contamination using `Bowtie2 <http://bowtie-bio.sourceforge.net/bowtie2/index.shtml>`_
+Removal of host contamination using `Bowtie2 <http://bowtie-bio.sourceforge.net/bowtie2/index.shtml>`_
 #.
-Taxonomy profiling using three different aligners and two different reference databases; see sections below
+Taxonomy profiling using choice of three different aligners and two different reference databases; see sections below

 Note that we recommend only uploading sequences that have already been through QC and human sequence removal.
 However, we recommend that all sequence files go through adapter and quality control within the system to ensure they are ready for subsequent analyses.
-Currently, the command removes adaptor sequences (only KAPA HyperPlus with iTru).
+Currently, the command removes adaptor sequences (only KAPA HyperPlus with iTru, which are compatible with Illumina TruSeq).

-For host removal we currently support Danio Rerio, Drosophila Melanogaster, Mus Musculus, PhiX, and Rattus Norvegicus.
+For host removal we currently support *Danio Rerio* (zebrafish), *Drosophila Melanogaster* (fruit fly), *Mus Musculus* (mouse), *Rattus Norvegicus* (rat), and Enterobacteria phage phiX174 (the Illumina spike-in control).

 Note that the Shogun command produces 4 output artifacts:
 - The Alignment Profile BIOM artifact, which contains the alignment files
 - A Taxonomic Prediction - phylum BIOM artifact, which contains the taxonomic predictions based on the alignment
-- A Taxonomic Prediction - genera BIOM artifact, which contains the taxonomic predictions based on the alignment
+- A Taxonomic Prediction - genus BIOM artifact, which contains the taxonomic predictions based on the alignment
 - A Taxonomic Prediction - species BIOM artifact, which contains the taxonomic predictions based on the alignment The 3 Taxonomic Prediction files can be used for subsequent analysis and visualization.